MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 ### Set Flow Permissions

-Similar to the Set App PErmissions app, this canvas app lets an admin discover flows by flow name, environment, or owner name, and  add new viewers and editors.
+Similar to the Set App Permissions app, this canvas app lets an admin discover flows by flow name, environment, or owner name.

+Use this app to:

+- Add new viewers and editors
+- Remove flow permissions

 Ownership cannot be changed for flows.

-It will also let you find flows that have been orphaned by the owner having left your organization, and clean them up. <br>
+The app will also let you find flows that have been orphaned by the owner having left your organization, and clean them up.

 More information: [Create Team Flows](https://docs.microsoft.com/power-automate/create-team-flows)

 **Permission**: This app is intended to be used only by admins: Power Platform Service Admin or Global Admin permission required.
 Share with your CoE admins.